cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

 Optional dependencies
 ---------------------

-Some features are disabled by default and must be explicitly enable-idled via configure.
+Some features are disabled by default and must be explicitly enabled via configure.

 Sieve is enabled by default.